astronomer/docs/software_versioned_docs/version-0.33/upgrade-astronomer.md

     quay.io/astronomer/ap-airflow:1.10.5-9-buster
     ```

     > **Note:** While `-onbuild` and `<build-number>` are optional, we recommend including them for most upgrades.
-If you have your own build, test, and publish workflows that are layered on top of the Astronomer Airflow images, then removing `<build-number>` is appropriate because images including `<build-number>` are immutable.
+If you have your own build, test, and publish workflows that are layered on top of the Astronomer Apache Airflow® images, then removing `<build-number>` is appropriate because images including `<build-number>` are immutable.

 - **Helm**: Your version must be 3.6 or greater.